HTC Vive vs Oculus: An In-Depth Guide On Which Headset Is Better For Business and Personal Use

 Having developed and optimized tens of different VR applications, including business VR simulations for training, collaboration, and marketing, we’ve tested all of the headsets currently available on the market.

-Although this article is primarily focused around Oculus and HTC solutions for virtual reality, we have to mention that headset is currently the leading option for complex business VR solutions where precision and tactile feedback are of the utmost importance.
+Although this article is primarily focused around Oculus and HTC solutions for virtual reality, we have to mention that virtual reality headset is currently the leading option for complex business VR solutions where precision and tactile feedback are of the utmost importance.
+Check out the full overview of Valve Index.

 The Lighthouse tracking system, which is currently used by all HTC headsets, was originally developed by Valve.
 Valve Index uses an improved version of this tracking system.
 Therefore, its tracking accuracy is precise and provides accurate finger tracking; making microgestures in VR seem remarkably real.